AppKeyz/AppKeyz-iOS/README.md

 ```

-### Installing the App Keyz Suite with authentication module
+### Installing the AppKeyz Suite with authentication module
 ------

 Add the 'QuartzCore' framework to your project.